ACCESS SECURITIES, LLC March 18, 2026

 Investment Authority: We do not accept or offer discretionary authority services.

-Limited Investment Offerings: Our firm’s financial professionals do not offer investment advice and only offer types of investments to retail investors for which the firm is approved to offer.
-Some of our firm’s investment professionals solicit and recommend to select accredited retail investors that they purchase private placements as part of their securities holdings.
+Limited Investment Offerings: Our financial professionals recommend only private placement investments for which our firm is approved, and do not offer other securities products or investment advisory services.
+Some of our firm’s investment professionals solicit and recommend to select accredited investors or qualified purchasers that they purchase private placements as part of their securities portfolio holdings.
 We do not offer proprietary products.

 Account Minimums: There is no minimum account size or investment amount for a retail investor to open a traditional brokerage account.